williamdemeo/ds644-spring2023/scala/README.md

 ## Scala Setup Instructions

+### Preliminaries

 If any of the intructions on this page are unclear, please post a message on [Slack][].

+We use [VSCode][] in this class.
+However, if you are already comfortable with the IntelliJ IDE and you wish to use it instead of VSCode,  then the steps you must follow to setup Scala will be different from the ones below.
+If you need help configuring IntelliJ for use with Scala, please contact the instructor as soon as possible, preferably in the first week or two of the semester.

+### How to set up Scala

 1.  **Install the correct version of the Java Development Kit**.